akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 BUGS:
-7th shape isn't being read by the parser at all (FIXED)
+- 7th shape isn't being read by the parser at all (FIXED)
+- The third item in the vector, (the polygon) is not rendering its id alongside its shape

 Currently we need to: